Editorial

 Email JanakaAbout Janaka

-Janaka is a Clinical Reader (Associate Professor) in Diabetes and Cardiovascular Disease in the School of Cardiovascular Medicine & Sciences at King's College London and Consultant Physician in Diabetes, Endocrinology and General Internal Medicine at Guy’s and St Thomas Hospital London.
+Janaka is a Clinical Professor in the School of Cardiovascular Medicine & Sciences at King's College London and Consultant Physician in Diabetes, Endocrinology and General Internal Medicine at Guy’s and St Thomas Hospital London in the United Kingdom (UK).

 He graduated with a distinction in medicine from the University of London and was awarded a PhD for research on the pathophysiology and treatment of cardiovascular disease and renal disease in diabetes.
 Janaka leads research projects focussed on cardio-renal disease predictors and biomarkers and their potential for real world application to guide risk stratification of people at high risk of rapid progression of kidney disease.

-He speaks frequently at national and international meetings, has published more than 100 articles on cardiovascular and renal disease and recently led on the United Kingdom diabetes and kidney association joint guidelines for people with diabetic kidney disease.
+He speaks frequently at national and international meetings, has published more than 100 articles on cardiovascular and renal disease and recently led on the UK diabetes and kidney association joint guidelines for people with diabetic kidney disease.

 He is an active clinician with more than 20 years of experience and specialist expertise managing patients with renal and cardio-vascular complications related to diabetes at Guy’s and St Thomas Hospital and has also established community based cardio-renal metabolic clinics in London focussed on early identification and treatment to reduce cardiovascular and renal complications.